Exploring mainland Europe with a car rental gives you and your family immense freedom.

-2. Choose manuals instead of automatics
+2. When renting a car in Europe, choose manuals instead of automatics

 Since you've no doubt learned with a manual, consider booking your European rental car with a stick-shift if you want to save some extra cash.

-3. Hunt down the best deal
+3. Hunt down the best Europe car hire rental deal

 Some of the best known car rental firms in Europe are Avis, Hertz, Budget, Europcar and Sixt.